Embedded Visual Prompt Tuning: Experiment

 \paragraph{Tasks} Each task is formulated as N-Way K-shot classification tasks.
 Due to the backbone network is pre-trained on ImageNet-21k, which owns a domain gap with medical images, the classification tasks are cross-domain few-shot classification tasks.
 The few-shot medical classification task, especially the multi-label classification task, particularly highlights the generalization performance of these PEFT methods.
 We mainly focus on few-shot scenerios rather than fully supervised training, and K is set to 1,5,10.
 1-shot refers to every N images that sample from each class, rather than one image.
 Among the three datasets, ChestDR and Endo are multi-label classification tasks with 19 and 4 categories respectively, while Colon is a single-label classification task with 2 categories.

-To evaluate the performance of experimental results, we compute the overall accuracy (Acc) for the multi-class classification tasks in the datasets of ColonPath, and the mean average precision (mAP) for the multi-label classification tasks in the datasets of ChestDR and Endo.
+Accuracy and mean average precision are used to evaluate both single-label classification tasks and multi-label classification tasks.
 We compare widely used PEFT methods with our baseline method VPT.
 To reduce the error caused by random sampling, we follow the setup of MedFMC and performed 5 random samplings.
 We calculate the average accuracy score for four runs for each sampling.

 \paragraph{Baselines} \zdiff{We follow MedFMC and compare EPT with other widely applied PEFT methods}.
 We compare the results of Vision Transformer architecture \cite{dosovitskiy2020image} (ViT), on image classification in Sec \ref{sec:6.2}.
 Due to the fact that the EPT method is also a prompt-based fine-tuning approach, it shares many similarities with VPT and VP.
 Additionally, given the superior performances of VPT and VP, we primarily compare our results with VPT and VP.
 Unlike selecting the Full method as the primary reference in \cite{jia2022visual}, our experiments chose the Partial-1\cite{yosinski2014transferable} fine-tuning method as the primary reference.
 The reason is that for few-shot fine-tuning, fine-tuning all parameters incurs computational costs that do not match the data volume, and our experiments have found that the Full method often yields the worst results.
 Therefore, we chose Partial-1 as the primary reference method. \zdiff{The default prompted layers for EPT and VPT are both set to 12, meaning the prompt is used through all the layers.
 The prompt length for prompt-based fine-tuning methods is set to achieve the best performance individually.
 If not otherwise specified, we adopt ViT-Base/16 pretrained on ImageNet-21k as our default backbone model, which is also the default model for ViT in the MedFMC Challenge}.